zulip/zulip/docs/tutorials/new-feature-tutorial.md

 changes and additions.

-At the very least, this will involve modifying (or adding) a Markdown file documenting the feature to `templates/zerver/help/` in the main Zulip server repository, where the source for Zulip's end user documentation is stored.
+At the very least, this will involve modifying (or adding) a Markdown file documenting the feature in the `help/` directory of the main Zulip server repository, where the source for Zulip's end user documentation is stored.
 Details about writing, editing and testing these Markdown files can be found in:
 [Writing help center articles](../documentation/helpcenter.md).

 Also, new features will often impact Zulip's REST API documentation,